OpenNMT/OpenNMT/doc/tree/details/train.md

 :   Which gpu to use (1-indexed). < 1 = use CPU [-1]

 nparallel
-:   How many parallel process [1]
+:   When using GPUs, how many batches to execute in parallel.Note: this will technically change the final batch size to max_batch_size*nparallel.
+[1]

 disable_mem_optimization
 :   Disable sharing internal of internal buffers between clones - which is in general safe,except if you want to look inside clones for visualization purpose for instance. [false]

-cudnn
-:   Whether to use cudnn or not [false]

 save_every
 :   Save intermediate models every this many iterations within an epoch.If = 0, will not save models within an epoch.
 [0]